IEA-Paris/PPIAS/content/articles/WPRN Memorandums/memorandum_02.md

 - 'police '
 - "\tprivacy"
 date: 2020-05-31T22:00:00.000+00:00
-article_title: 'Tracking for Covid 19: An experimental method more than a «miracle» solution '
+article_title: 'Tracking for COVID-19: An Experimental Method more than a «Miracle» Solution '
 picture: "/images.jpeg"
 picture_copyright: ''
 yt: ''